-- More recently, DRI has interfaced with the IBM PC-XT. - Sage Data Incorporated, a recent entry in the econometric data base services marketplace, offers a number of econometric data bases developed by Probe Economics through both their own and Compuserve's networks. - Specialized software (called Sage PC), interfacing with IBM PCs and widely available micro packages such as Lotus 1-2-3, provides easy-to-use, menu-driven, mainframe-to-PC downloading, quality graphics, electronic mail, and data analysis. - An econometric modeling and data base management system including a graphics software package operates under VM/CMS for IBM mainframes. - Chase/IDC, with nearly a thousand clients, offers two forecast models: - An interest rate model forecasts 140 items such as interest rates, the money supply, credit and debit markets, and commercial paper.
-The model provides alternative forecasts for higher and lower interest rates. - A macroeconomic model forecasts the U.S. economy, and contains over 750 quarterly and annual series of forecast macroeconomic data for both short-term (3 months) and long-term (up to 2.5 years). - DRI offers a macroeconomic model of the U.S. economy to the major portion of its 1,000 clients.
-The model forecasts 1,100 variables monthly up to 12 quarters, and quarterly up to 10 years.
+- Sage Data Incorporated, a recent entry in the econometric data base services marketplace, offers a number of econometric data bases developed by Probe Economics through both their own and CompuServ's networks. - Specialized software (called Sage PC), interfacing with IBM PCs and widely available micro packages such as Lotus 1-2-3, provides easy-touse, menu-driven, mainframe-to-PC downloading, quality graphics, electronic mail, and data analysis. - An econometric modeling and data base management system including a graphics software package operates under VM/C/MS for IBM main-frames. - Chase/IDC, with nearly a thousand clients, offers two forecast models: - An interest rate model forecasts 140 items such as interest rates, the money supply, credit and debit markets, and commercial paper.
+The model provides alternative forecasts for higher and lower interest rates. - A macroeconomic model forecasts the U.S. economy and contains over 750 quarterly and annual series of forecast macroeconomic data for both short (3 months) and long (up to 2.5 years) terms. - DRI offers a macroeconomic model of the U.S. economy to the major portion of its 1,000 clients.
+The model forecasts 1,100 variables monthly up to 12 quarters and quarterly up to 10 years.